Posted in Faith, Family

 And for now, I’ll be happy with the choices that brought me Kevin’s love, and the desire to know my Lord more.

-Every disgusting memory I had in my old life is blurry, every unfathomable scene that haunted my mind in fear of losing God’s grace is gone, every lie that Satan told me has been conquered with the truth of the gospel.
+Every disgusting memory I had in my old life is blurry, every unfathomable scene that haunted my mind in fear of losing God’s grace is gone, and every lie that Satan told me has been conquered with the truth of the gospel.

 I’m not indestructible.
 I’d like to say that I conquered sin, but that was Jesus’ job, not mine.
-I know now to put on the armor of God (Ephesians 6) to fend off the darkness that consumes us even though we can’t see it.
+I know now to put on the armor of God (Ephesians 6) to fend off the darkness that consumes us, even though we can’t see it.
 We are at war with the unseen, in a struggle for power over our souls, and I am not letting Satan have me.
 God claimed me long ago, and I am now strong enough to stand under His protection.
 My choices now are to accept my past faults that led me to a new life in Christ, accept the forgiveness for my sin and the redemption of my life from my Heavenly Father who fought for me, and accept the outpouring of love from a man who overwhelms me with his adoration.

 Posted in Faith